onaralili/blog/content/projects/splitup.md

 ---
-title: "SplitUp! - open multiple tabs in a new window "
+title: "SplitUp! - a tab manager for Google Chrome extension"
-description: "This is a Google Chrome extension to separate one or many tabs into a different window.
-I developed SplitUp! in a day for my own purposes, it is handy when I'm studying and opened tons of websites and here the extension makes life easier.
-Just choosing from the list and splitting some websites into a different window."
+description: "This is a Google Chrome extension to manage tabs.
+Following features are supported: multiscreen, export tabs, close tabs and move tabs between windows, save sessions to access them later, split some tabs into a different window and many mmore.
 tags: ["chrome-extension", "chrome-browser", "chrome","chrome-plugin", "productivity"]
 repo: "SplitUp"
 weight: 1